 Holy Family encourages life-long catechesis for our parishioners to grow in their faith.
 To that end, we provide a variety of programs for students from 3 years through adults.
-Whole Community Catechesis (WCC) is our Sunday morning religious education program which meets in between the 9:15 and 12:00 Masses from 10:30-11:45 am.
-In addition to WCC, we also offer a variety of other programs throughout the year designed to help our parishioners develop their spirituality and grow in faith.
+The Sunday morning religious education program meets between the 9:15 and 12:00 Masses from 10:30-11:45 am.
+In addition to religious formation, we also offer a variety of other programs throughout the year designed to help our parishioners develop their spirituality and grow in faith.
 We offer evening programs, one day retreats, workshops, guest speakers and lecture series such as our annual parish AWAKENING!.
 We also hold a Vacation Bible Camp each summer for our children and youth.
 In addition to our programs, we have a variety of resources available for home study through our parish library and our CD's from Lighthouse Media.
 There are so many different ways to learn and grow in your faith, we encourage you to start TODAY!

 Elementary (PreK - 5th Grade): Contact Pam Sapienza, firstname.lastname@example.org